February 24, 2017

 - Note the negatives.

-Internally, determine who will document any negatives on sites like PissedConsumer, RipoffReport and similar sites.
+Internally, determine who will document any negatives on sites like PissedConsumer, RipoffReport, and similar sites.
 That individual should click on the negative return once, create a PDF of the page for future reference and share the PDF with the team.
+(Again, we recommend using GoFullPage, a Google Chrome browser extension.)
 Then – and this is important – make sure your team never clicks on the link again.
 The more clicks and traffic those pages get, the higher they’ll rank for all searchers.
 Educate your staff about this.
-Make the PDFs available on your intranet, etc. and stop driving internal traffic to those pages.
+Make the PDFs available on your intranet, etc., and stop driving internal traffic to those pages.
 Your call center alone can generate hundreds of visits every week to these negative reviews as they address customer complaints that mention the reviews during their phone calls.

 When speaking with our clients, we use a formula to communicate and track search engine ranking placements.
 For example, Page 1 is labeled “1” and Page 2 is labeled “2.”
 Typically, there are 10 web pages delivered on a single search result.

-If a particular web page appears as the second return on Page 1 of a Google search, we would describe it as being in position 1.02.
-Using this system internally at your company improves communication on the topic and ensures that every member of the team is rowing in the same direction.
+If a particular web page appears as the second return on Page 1 of a Google search, we will describe it as being in position 1.02.
+Using this system internally at your company improves communication on the topic and ensures that every team member is rowing in the same direction.

-Monitoring your progress is great; however, you might not see much change unless you’re actively utilizing an online reputation management campaign dedicated to pushing those negatives off of Page 1.
+Monitoring your progress is great; however, you might not see much change unless you’re actively utilizing an online reputation management campaign to push those negatives off of Page 1.

 Download our online reputation management e-book to start your company on the right path.
 Call us today for an assessment of your company’s online reputation.